 According to this guy, the first code was invalid because I didn’t send the receipt fast enough, according to them.
 You do not need a receipt to redeem a gift card code on any platform.
 Maybe you can scan your receipts to have them on file.
 Back in 2016, a guy gave me a Steam code for any game of my choice.
 They sent me the code and that’s it.
 I wasn’t against the clock like the guy made it seem.

 While I was sleeping, the guy messages me saying I need to be quick getting the codes.
-Originally I was thinking if the money is not claimed, Paypal will refund them.
-They give you like 20 days to claim the money.
-There is no race against time claiming codes.
+Originally I was thinking if the money is not claimed, Paypal will refund them and they have to wait a certain amount of time before they can try again and they didn’t want to wait..
+However, Paypal gives you like 20 days to claim the money.
+There is no race against time-claiming codes.
 That should have told me the guy is up to something.
 When you buy gift cards or get a gift code in your receipt, they usually last a month or so.
 When my grandpa gets 5.00 coupons for getting his meds, the coupon has an expiration date but usually, you have a month to use it, depending on when you obtain it.

 It seems like the guy was giving these codes to someone else and then tried using it on their account to mislead me into believing the card was bad.
-I don’t have proof, however, when I send the second Game Stop code, it was 2 hours or more before I heard from them again.
+I don’t have proof, however, when I send the second Game Stop code, around maybe 2 it was 2 hours or more before I heard from them again.
+Then he came back around 4 or 5.
 It doesn’t take 2 hours to redeem a code.
 During that time, they could have been waiting for their friend to respond and used the code.
 Then tried using it on their account and then send me a screenshot about the code not working.

 Also about him claiming he needs a redeem code for fees as stated in the fake email.
 Paypal’s fees are within the app.
 When someone sends you money on Paypal, you have to claim it and more likely fees are deducted there.